melezhik/Tomty/README.md

 ## Writing tests

-Tomty test is just a Sparrow6 scenario:
+Tomty test is just a Raku scenario:

     tomty --edit test-meta6-file-exist

     #!raku

     bash "test -f META6.json"

 You can write more advanced tests, for example: